The USC String Project- A Model

-The University of South Carolina String Project has won national recognition, including the Verner Award and a documentary on South Carolina ETV celebrating the 20th anniversary of the program.
+The University of South Carolina String Project, now in its 44thyear, has won national recognition, including the Verner Award and a documentary on South Carolina ETV celebrating the 20th anniversary of the program.
 When the University of South Carolina String Project was founded in 1974 there was just one small string program in the Columbia metropolitan area.
 Now all five school districts in the Columbia area have large and active string programs, with orchestras in every high school and six regional youth orchestras.

 providing accessible string instruction opportunities for youth and adults

 According to an article in the November 1998 edition of the American String Teacher journal, the ‘guiding principle…. of a string project is to provide college string majors with teaching experiences while providing pedagogy classes or supervision over a number of semesters in order to prepare the college students for private or public-school teaching while promoting the talents of pre-college string students (Hurley, 1998).
 The first String Project began in 1948 at the University of Texas at Austin.
 The USC String Project at the University of South Carolina is the model for the National String Project Consortium grants, which have funded most of the established String Project sites.